willp240/imaging/README.md

 python submitCondor.py imaging /path/to/input/file jobname

-The ouput file will be written to $DATA_ROOT/jobname/jobname.root Logs, output, errors, and the submission files will be written to $DATA_ROOT/jobname/log/jobname.log, $DATA_ROOT/jobname/output/jobname.output, $DATA_ROOT/jobname/error/jobname.error, $DATA_ROOT/jobname/submit/jobname.submit and $DATA_ROOT/jobname/sh/jobname.sh
+The ouput file will be written to $DATA_ROOT/jobname/jobname.root.
+Logs, output, errors, and the submission files will be written to $DATA_ROOT/jobname/log/jobname.log, $DATA_ROOT/jobname/output/jobname.output, $DATA_ROOT/jobname/error/jobname.error, $DATA_ROOT/jobname/submit/jobname.submit and $DATA_ROOT/jobname/sh/jobname.sh.

 imaging.cc:
-The only app currenntly written is imaging.cc.
+The only app currently written is imaging.cc.
 This is still slightly hardcoded for specific file with a muon starting at (0,0,8500)mm going in the (0,0,-1) direction.
 This will be generalised in the future.

 The code first gets the event from the inputted file, the PMT info and the fitted position/time.